hiten016/Problem-1B/README.md

 # Problem-1B- Persona Based outputs
 This project is a complete solution to **Challenge 1b** of the **Adobe India Hackathon 2025**.
 It processes a collection of PDFs and extracts structured, semantically relevant sections based on a **persona** and a **specific task**.
 The output is a well-defined JSON file meeting all format and compute constraints.

+## Projects Structure
 adobe-hackathon-challenge1b-master/
 ├── Collection_1/
 │   ├── PDFs/
 │   ├── challenge1b_input.json
 │   └── challenge1b_output.json
 ├── Collection_2/
 ├── Collection_3/
 ├── Scripts/
 │   └── approach_explanation.md
 ├── run_analysis.py
 ├── Dockerfile
 ├── requirements.txt
 └── README.md

 ---